Connect with us

 One can picture coacervates as droplets of cooking oil suspended in water.
 Similar to oil droplets, coacervate protocells lack a membrane.
 Without a membrane, surrounding water can easily exchange materials with protocells.
 This structural feature helps coacervates concentrate chemicals and speed up chemical reactions, creating a bustling environment for the building blocks of life.

 Thus, the absence of a membrane appears to make coacervates a better protocell candidate than vesicles.
-However, lacking a membrane also a significant drawback: the potential for genetic material to leak out.
+However, lacking a membrane also presents a significant drawback: the potential for genetic material to leak out.

 Unstable and leaky protocells